edu.uci.ics.jung.graph

 - extends ArchetypeEdge

-A specific type of ArchetypeEdge
+A specific type of ArchetypeEdge that connects exactly

-two instances of Vertex
+two instances of Vertex.
+Instances

-may be either directed or undirected.
+of Edge may be either directed or undirected.

-If either of the vertices incident to an Edge
+If either of the vertices incident to an Edge is removed

 from its graph, then this edge becomes ill-formed and must also